beckjonathan/FileBundle/Resources/doc/index.md

 ####Step 1: Add file input field.

-Add an file input field and define the name value.
+Add a file input field and define the name value.
 Make sure this value is similar with the value of variable `$fileElementName` in the file `/vendor/beckjonathan/file-bundle/BeckJonathan/Bundle/FileBundle/Controller/FileController.php`.

 ```html
 <input type="file" name="image">